adroitfajar/moldisc/README.md

 ![Pipeline](moldisc_pipeline.jpg)

 Input data to the MolDisc has to be provided as a label.csv and unlabeled.csv files containing SMILES with labels and only SMILES respectively.
 At the first state of pipeline SMILESX is trained with labeled data.
 In the second stage of the pipeline both labeled and unlabeled SMILES are used to finetune the pretrained GPT model.
 From the trained GPT model new SMILES are generated which are passed through RDKit to sanitize to retain valid molecules.
-Next the generated SMILES are
+The trained SMILESX model is used to predict the properties of SMILES to select an appropriate set to aggregate to the unlabled dataset.
+The pipeline continues SMILES generations until the satisfaction of termination conditions.
+For more details of the pipeline please refer to the paper (paper.pdf).

 ## Installation